-4.2.3.4 Air circulation failure
+4.2.3.5 Air circulation failure

 An auditory and visual alarm shall be activated in the event of air circulation failure.
 The time to alarm upon occurrence of this condition shall be disclosed by the manufacturer.
-The maximum time to alarm shall not exceed 15 minutes (min).
+The maximum time to alarm shall not exceed 15 min.

-4.2.3.5 External power failure
+4.2.3.6 Power failure

-If the incubator does not incorporate a method to automatically switch to its internal power source upon the loss of external power (ac or dc), it shall incorporate an auditory alarm and visual indicator to signal complete failure of the input electrical power or inadvertent disconnection from the power source.
-The auditory alarm shall be capable of being sustained for at least 3 min.
-A 5-min or shorter interruption and subsequent restoration of input electrical power shall change neither the mode of operation nor the control temperature.
+The incubator shall incorporate an auditory alarm and visual indicator to signal complete failure of the input electrical power or inadvertent disconnection from the power source.
+The auditory alarm shall be capable of sounding for at least 3 min.
+A 5 min or shorter interruption and subsequent restoration of input electrical power shall change neither the mode of operation nor the control temperature of the incubator.